~ affiliate links used ~

 TOP TEN SUMMER TO-DO FOR THE SCHOOL NURSE

 - Contact Parents- Use the summertime to contact parents for updates on medications, health concerns, and needed action plans.
-I use Skylert or Skyward email and Google forms and/or hyperlinks to the Health Center portion of the school website.
-How do you contact parents prior to the new school year?
+I use Skylert or Skyward message center, email, and Google forms and/or hyperlinks to the Health Center portion of the school website.
+How do you contact parents and Why do you contact parents prior to the new school year?

-- Summer Clinics- Each year I try to offer an onsite option for required school physical exams, sports exams, and MCV4- this year we hope to offer COVID vaccines too.
-This is always a community collaboration with a local hospital and hopefully this year our LHD too.
-There are costs and paperwork for parents, but the hospital staff takes care of that.
-The parents appreciate the convenience factor and don't mind paying for onsite services.
+- Summer Clinics- Each year I try to offer an onsite option for required school physical exams, sports exams, and MCV4, HPV, and COVID vaccines too.
+This is always a community collaboration with a local medical provider and our local health department (LHD) too.
+These clinics are not free to parents, but many take advantage of them because of they are very convenient.
 Does your school or district offer any onsite healthcare clinics?

 - Emergency Bag & Meds- Check expiration dates of the emergency medications kept at your school and order new as needed.
 Also, check your emergency bag/box.
 Replenish items as needed, switch what didn't work and keep what did!
 What type of emergency bag do you have?
 Are all of your items in working order, do you need to add/remove anything?
-Check out the changes I've made over the years to my emergency bag here:
+I also restock office medical supplies via the district Amazon account.
+You can see many of my must have items HERE, Then check out the changes I've made over the years to my emergency bag here:

 - Last Name, First Name MI